 Louisiana Senate backs transgender sports ban veto override

 BATON ROUGE, La.
-(AP) — Louisiana state senators Tuesday narrowly voted to overturn Democratic Gov. John Bel Edwards’ rejection of a bill prohibiting transgender students from participating in school sports, on the opening day of the first veto session under the state’s nearly 50-year-old constitution.
+(AP) — Louisiana’s Republican state senators Tuesday narrowly voted to overturn Democratic Gov. John Bel Edwards’ rejection of a bill prohibiting transgender students from participating in school sports, on the opening day of the first veto session under the state’s nearly 50-year-old constitution.

+But, with that debate shifting to the House for a final decision, it appeared the transgender sports ban might be the only veto that could be overridden in the historic gathering of the majority-GOP House and Senate.

-But senators blocked efforts to override a separate measure that would remove the permitting requirements, background check and safety training required to have a concealed handgun in Louisiana, with a handful of Republicans changing their mind on the legislation.
-It would be difficult for the Senate to overturn any other Edwards vetoes after one GOP senator, Pat Connick of Jefferson Parish, said he wouldn’t support any additional overrides, giving senators too few Republican votes on their own.
+Senators blocked efforts to override a separate measure that would remove the permitting requirements, background check and safety training required to have a concealed handgun in Louisiana — and three other veto overrides that were attempted failed in the chamber.

+It was unlikely the Senate could overturn any other Edwards vetoes after one GOP senator, Pat Connick of Jefferson Parish, said he wouldn’t support additional overrides outside of the transgender sports ban bill.
+That decision gives senators too few Republican votes to overrule a veto on their own.

 Senators voted 26-12 for the transgender sports ban veto override — the exact number of votes needed.
 The vote fell along party lines, with Republicans in support of the measure and Democrats in opposition.
-The debate now shifts to the House, where Republicans will need to pick up some backing from Democrats and independents to overturn the veto and enact the ban in law.
+In the House, Republicans will need to pick up some backing from Democrats and independents to overturn the veto and enact the ban in law.

 Supporters described the prohibition sponsored by Franklinton Sen. Beth Mizell, the Senate’s second-ranking Republican, as protecting girls across K-12 schools and colleges from unfair competition.
 They said transgender athletes have an automatic, built-in advantage in competitions against other females.